A substance use problem is a medical condition. It is substance use that:

 The causes of substance use problems aren’t clear, although there are many factors that are thought to play a role.
 Heredity (genetics) appears to be involved, as the risk of substance use problems is higher for people with family members with these problems.
 A person’s environment, such as school, work, friends, family, and cultural and religious beliefs, can also affect substance use problems.
 Recreational use is typically started in small doses with occasional use and progresses over time to frequent use and sometimes abuse disorder.
 Some recreational drugs are more addictive than others based on how quickly their effects are felt and whether or not they cause tolerance to build or withdrawal symptoms.

 Other mental health conditions such as anxiety and depression may also play a role.
 Substance use may also start when people try to manage unpleasant feelings and emotions (e.g., anger, stress, sadness).
 People who are subject to discrimination may also be at risk for substance use problems.

 With substance use problems, people become dependent on the substance physically, psychologically, or both.

 Physical dependence involves becoming tolerant to a substance.
 This means that more of the drug or substance is needed to obtain the same effect.
-When people stop taking the substance, they suffer withdrawal symptoms that can include shaking, headaches, and diarrhea.
+When people stop taking the substance, they suffer withdrawal symptoms that can include shaking, headaches, behavioural changes, and diarrhea.
 Drug withdrawal can even be life-threatening.
 Mental or psychological problems such as depression and anxiety can also occur during drug withdrawal.